arnaud-jamin/Reorderable/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/13844285/23100244/25737f14-f64a-11e6-8c43-9717b01ced71.png)

-You can also create your own ReorderableDrawer to change the way to display the element field.
-For example this is drawn by the class below:
+You can also create your own ReorderableDrawer to change the way to display each element.
+For example, the following iamge is drawn by the class below:

 ![alt tag](https://cloud.githubusercontent.com/assets/13844285/23100293/77817832-f64b-11e6-8e69-dd9eb83118ec.png)